International Human Rights Clinic

 - Full Year

 The Clinic aims to encourage an engaged ‘critical consciousness’ that reflects on and works within the trans-national intersection of law, rights and social justice on briefs submitted by partners in the UK and internationally.
 The Clinic is offered within the LLM (specialist subject grouping: Human Rights, Conflict and Justice) and the MA programmes ‘Human Rights’ and ‘International and Comparative Legal Studies’.
-Students participating are normally expected to have a familiarity with international law / human rights law, or to be acquiring such familiarity through other School of Law courses during their degree (notably, Foundations of International Law, International Protection of Human Rights).
+Students participating are normally expected to have a familiarity with international law / human rights law, or to be acquiring such familiarity through other School of Law modules during their degree (notably, Foundations of International Law, International Protection of Human Rights).
 The Clinic is structured around weekly seminars and ongoing project work.

-THIS COURSE IS NOT AVAILABLE FOR ON-LINE REGISTRATION.
+THIS MODULE IS NOT AVAILABLE FOR ON-LINE REGISTRATION.

 - To have an understanding of the rigours and challenges involved in international human rights practice and be equipped to research and write on this area

 - To understand the dynamics of team work

 - To be able to conduct research, individually and in teams, on case-specific themes and country situations, through a variety of media and sources, including web-based resources

 - To understand, and be able to analyse, the application of international human rights instruments in and to specific situations